Infamous Second Son: Story

 Reggie catches Delsin vandalizing a billboard in their Salmon Bay hometown, but their subsequent argument is interrupted when a military truck carrying three Conduit prisoners crashes on the Akomish reservation.
 Two of the Conduits escape, but Delsin manages to pull the third one, Hank, out of the wreckage, inadvertently absorbing his smoke powers in the process.
 Shocked and frightened, Delsin pursues Hank to figure out what has happened and how to control his new powers.
 However, they are both cornered by Brooke Augustine.
 She encases Hank in concrete and questions Delsin, suspecting him of hiding something.
 Delsin can choose to either tell Augustine the truth about his powers or say nothing.
 Regardless of Delsin's choice, Augustine knocks him out before moving on to the other tribe members.

 Delsin awakens a week later and discovers that Augustine has brutally tortured the rest of the tribe in an unsuccessful bid to gain information.
 However, she has left them to gradually die from concrete shards fused into their bodies, including their leader Betty (Karen Austin).
 Reggie, who was spared from the torture, learns that the only way to remove the shards is to use Augustine's power on them.
 Delsin realizes that he can absorb Conduit powers and resolves to go to Seattle to take Augustine's powers and save the tribe.
 Reggie reluctantly accompanies Delsin to keep an eye on him.
 They reach Seattle and find that it has been put under strict martial law by the D.U.P. to find other escaped Conduits.
 With Reggie's help, Delsin battles D.U.P. forces and tracks down core fragments to develop his powers.
 He eventually encounters the other two escaped Conduits, Fetch and Eugene, and absorbs their powers.
-After both confrontations, Delsin defends the Conduits from Reggie, who initially views them as "freaks" and can choose to either redeem or corrupt them.
+After both confrontations, Delsin defends Fetch and Eugene from Reggie, who initially views them as "freaks" and can choose to either redeem or corrupt them.